 - If you're using Email Campaigns as the storage option, ensure you've created a mailing list.

 - If you're using Mailchimp as the storage option, create a new, empty audience in Mailchimp before connecting your Mailchimp account to the block.

 - To send form submissions to your email address, use a Form Block instead.

 To add a Newsletter Block:

 - Edit a page or post, click an insert point, and select Newsletter from the menu.
-For help, visit Adding blocks.
+For help, visit Adding content with blocks.